top of page

 -Yorkshire Smaug

 For those not familiar with UK dialect, that may not make too much sense, but if I wasted my day translating Smaug into Yorkshire, you can waste 30 seconds reading it.
-Anyway, Fáfnir's brother (Regin) crafts a sword for the hero of the tale Sigurð, who then lays down in a trench waiting for Fáfnir to pass over him on his way for a drink and sticks the sword up into his belly, disembowelling him.
+Anyway, Fáfnir's brother (Regin) crafts a sword for the hero of the tale Sigurð, who then lies down in a trench waiting for Fáfnir to pass over him on his way for a drink from the stream, when he does he sticks the sword up into his belly, disembowelling him.
 Regin then requests the heart to eat, 'cause why wouldn't you want to eat your dragon brother's heart?
-When cooking it, Sigurð burns his finger when checking if the heart is medium or well-done, so gives it a little suck and finds he has the new ability to hear the thoughts of birds.
+When cooking it, Sigurð burns his finger when checking if the heart is medium or well-done, so he gives his finger a little suck and finds he has the new ability to hear the thoughts of birds.
 Must've been some strong heart, man.
 Anyway, because he can now hear the birds, or is tripping his nuts off on dragon blood, he gets paranoid and/or is told by the birds that Regin plans to kill him.
 So he kills him first and makes off with the dragon loot.
 Classic.

 Glühschwanz